Ofsted inspection ‘likely contributed’ to Ruth Perry’s death, coroner concludes

 “She is your Ruth, not our Ruth.”

-An inspection report, published on Ofsted’s website in March, found Ms Perry’s school to be “good” in every category apart from leadership and management, where it was judged to be “inadequate”.
+An inspection report, published on Ofsted’s website in March, found Mrs Perry’s school to be “good” in every category apart from leadership and management, where it was judged to be “inadequate”.